HMRC Payments on account: what they are & when to pay your tax bill

 What are Payments on account?

-Payments on account are advance payments towards your tax bill.
+HMRC Payments on account are advance payments towards your tax bill.
 Rather than paying your tax in one lump sum, in certain circumstances, HMRC divides your tax liability into two equal parts.
 The first payment is due by January 31st of the tax year, and the second by July 31st.

 How are Payments on account calculated?